fardarter/docker-express/README.md

     enough managing state with mutating arrays and would rather make the routing function more pure.

 - Methods:

   - Edit feature:
     To make the edit feature work I've added an edit method to select the index of the item to edit and also a way to cancel the edit.
 This permits me to render the box alongside.
 I've added a replace method to manage construction/insertion of the new todolist array.
   - Reset:
     Adding reset made this both easier to code and improved (IMO) the user experience.
   - Changing routes:
     Needed some organisation.
 Everything on `app` smells like a code smell.

+  - Testing:
+    - I suppose I should pretend everything went swimmingly.
+Actually this was really hard.
+I reorganised the routes to use `.render()` instead of redirect because it was the only way I was able to figure out how to look at the values I was rendering.
+I'm not overly pleased about testing by DOM lookup either, but give where state is residing none of the functions are pure and I wasn't able to come up with a scheme to make them so.
+In addition, I wasn't able to get the server to reset for each test, so the sad fact is that my tests here are stateful.
+The one good things I'll say for myself here is that the coverage is decent and I think I got some of the core needs tested.
+One comment I'll make is that it doesn't strike me that basic `express` functionality needs testing from something like a code exam as it would surely have been well tested by the organisation.